Óscar Malherbe de León

 Óscar Malherbe de León (born 10 January 1964) is a Mexican imprisoned drug lord and former high-ranking leader of the Gulf Cartel, a criminal group based in Tamaulipas.
 He was the main intermediary of the Gulf Cartel in Colombia, responsible for shipping large sums of cocaine from the Cali Cartel in the 1990s.
 Before becoming a drug trafficker, Malherbe worked as a shoeshiner and car washer.
 He then turned to the auto theft industry and was recruited in 1976 by Casimiro Espinosa Campos (alias El Cacho), a former leader of a cell within the Gulf Cartel.
 By age 22, the Mexican authorities had charged Malherbe with at least 10 homicides.
-In 1984, his boss was killed by the then-leader of the Gulf Cartel, Juan García Ábrego, who later appointed him as one of his top lieutenants and moneymen.
+In 1984, Espinosa was killed by Juan García Abrego, then-leader of the Gulf Cartel, who later appointed Malherbe as one of his top lieutenants and moneymen.

-Under García Ábrego, Malherbe coordinated cocaine shipments from Colombia via aircraft into Tamaulipas before they were smuggled by land to the United States.
-García Ábrego was arrested in January 1996 and Malherbe became his successor.
+Under García Abrego, Malherbe coordinated cocaine shipments from Colombia via aircraft into Tamaulipas before they were smuggled by land to the United States.
+García Abrego was arrested in January 1996 and Malherbe became his successor.
 However, his leadership was short-lived; about a year later in February 1997 in Mexico City, he was apprehended at a shopping center and imprisoned at Federal Social Readaptation Center No. 1, where he now serves his sentence.

 Early life and career

 Óscar Malherbe de León was born in Mexico on 10 January 1964.
-Before joining the drug trade, he was a shoeshiner and a car washer for several local drug lords.
-He then turned to car theft and was later recruited by the crime boss Casimiro Espinosa Campos (alias El Cacho) in 1976 and join the Gulf Cartel.
+Before joining the drug trade, he was a shoeshiner and a car washer for several local drug lords, then turned to car theft.
+In 1976 he was recruited by crime boss Casimiro Espinosa Campos (alias El Cacho) to join the Gulf Cartel.
 Espinosa Campos headed a criminal cell in Matamoros that oversaw the area's auto theft industry, drug trafficking rings, protection rackets, and the cartel's score-settlings.
 By the 1980s, Malherbe's notoriety within the Gulf Cartel grew because he proved to be a cold-blooded and cunning assassin.
 At the age of 22, he was indicted by the Public Ministry of Matamoros (Spanish: Ministerio Público de Matamoros) and was alleged to have been involved in at least 10 homicides from 1983 to 1984.
 The name of the late Luis Medrano García, another leader in the Gulf Cartel arrested in 1993 in Ciudad Juárez, also appeared in the indictment.
 Medrano and Malherbe usually worked together by supervising the drug trafficking shipments in the corridor of Matamoros, Tamaulipas.
 Both of them had from six to eight armed henchmen watching their backs inside a walled compound from where they hid and gave orders.